jafarijason/automated-trading-strategy-using-machine-learning/01_set_up_environment_and_data/README.md

     - You can run the command `zipline ingest` from a notebook cell or the command line (after activating the `conda` environment).
 It creates the default `quandl` data bundle we'll be working with.
    - You should see numerous messages as Zipline processes around 3,000 stock price series
    - The command `zipline bundles` displays the ingest history.
+   - When running a backtest, you will likely encounter an [error](https://github.com/quantopian/zipline/issues/2517) because the current Zipline version requires a country code entry in the `exchanges` table of the `assets-7.sqlite` database where it stores the asset metadata.
+The linked issue describes how to address this by [opening the SQLite database](https://sqlitebrowser.org/dl/) and entering `US` in the `country_code` field of the `exchanges`.
    - Now you can implement the [Dual Moving Average Cross-Over example](https://www.zipline.io/beginner-tutorial.html#access-to-previous-prices-using-history) from the Zipline tutorial in the following notebook cells to familiarize yourself with the Zipline interface.
 It should display the backtest results at the end.
 7. Finally, after logging into Quandl, download the [Quandl Wiki Stock data](https://www.quandl.com/tables/WIKIP/WIKI-PRICES/export) and unzip into the root directory of the project starter files as `us_stocks.csv`.
 Then, create a second notebook to simplify the data as follows (see pandas [docs](https://pandas.pydata.org/docs/) as necessary), using the `liveproject` environment:
     - Convert the `date` column to `datetime` format